Walden Dental - Advanced Technology

 Hey everyone.
 I’m Dr. Frank from Walden Dental and I have a question for you.
 What should you expect from a modern dentist?
 Well I’m here to tell you it’s all about technology, it’s about technology that makes your dental appointment seamless, easy same-day and on time.
 You should never have to worry about having anything that comes in and out of your mouth anymore.
 Whether it be with a temporary or a permanent solution, it should be done precise, it should be done looking just like your natural teeth.
 You should never have to worry about any metals showing around your gum line.
 You shouldn’t have to worry about anything that looks black.
 You shouldn’t have to worry about anything that screams 1984 with having all of those silver fillings that were originally placed.
 You should feel confident, when you walk out of that door you know that you’ve got the best material at the best office possible, it should seem cutting-edge, the technology should work so smooth you question how could you go anywhere else, and more importantly, how did they ever do dentistry before.
 We want to keep as much of your tooth as possible and because of the way that we utilize all the different types of ceramics, and all of

-What do you do when your tooth gets knocked out?
+What to do if your tooth gets knocked out?

 Hey!
 I’m Dr. Frank at Walden Dental.
 What do you do when your tooth gets knocked out?